citp/privacy-policy-historical/m/mi/mic/microbit.org.md

   * We use [Slack](https://slack.com/) as a hub for our developer community.
 Read their [privacy policy](https://slack.com/privacy-policy).
   * We previously linked to give.microbit.org page, maintained by Kitronik (which required cookies).
 Please contact support if you have any questions.
 [Kitronik privacy policy is available here](https://www.kitronik.co.uk/data-protection-policy/).
   * We make use of Youtube for publishing our support videos and we use the `youtube-nocookie` flag to avoid tracking on the site.
 Use of Youtube is subject to [Google's privacy policy](https://policies.google.com/privacy).
-  * We collect survey information via Jotform.
+  * We collect a range of information including surveys and competition entries via Jotform.
 For more information read [Jotform’s Privacy Policy.](https://www.jotform.com/privacy/)
   * We may link to content provided by third parties.